A Guide to Extracting Email Folder Metadata Using Powershell

 Command Description

-New-Object -ComObject Outlook.Application Creates a new instance of the Outlook Application object, allowing access to its methods and properties via COM automation.
+New-Object -ComObject Outlook.Application Establishes a fresh instance of the Outlook Application object, enabling COM automation access to its properties and methods.

 PowerShell Scripting Approach